Prospect Bluff Historic Sites: Colinton

 In 1820, Colin Mitchell would purchase the Forbes Lands, including Fort Gadsden.
 The following year he made plans to construct a city at the site, Colinton.
 The planned city would have had 4 squares and wharves for incoming steamboats.
 However, Mitchell's claim to the land would be found invalid, and Colinton was never built.

 "Milly Francis"

 A marker at the site recalls the case of Milly Francis, a Creek girl who persuaded her father, Hillis Hadjo (Francis the Prophet), not to execute an American soldier who had inadvertently come into their territory.
 Her father was captured and hung at Fort St. Marks in 1818.
 She witnessed his hanging.

 Irvington remains

 A steamboat, the Irvington, burned and sank in 1838 four miles north of the Site.
 The rusting boilers and some of the works thought to be from this ship were dredged from the river (when the river was being dredged for navigation) and can be seen at the Site.

 Civil War (1862–1863)

 During the American Civil War, Confederate troops occupied the fort, using it to protect communications from plantations in Georgia, Florida, and Alabama with the port of Apalachicola.
 In July 1863, an outbreak of malaria forced its abandonment.

-Fort Gadsden given disproportionate emphasis at historic site

-"The settlement of former slaves has been marginalized in and has largely receded from both the scholarly and popular imagination for much of the last [20th] century."

-Among the many important moments in Prospect Bluff's history is the Negro Fort period (1815–1816) and this is the period of significance cited in the National Register Nomination.
-The site was initially named for Fort Gadsden.
-The Fort Gadsden Historic Site was created in 1961, when racial divisions may have led to downplaying the battle, although other causes such as population displacement may have contributed as well.

-The 2016 renaming of the site as Prospect Bluff Historic Sites acknowledged that more than Fort Gadsden existed there and uses a name that the residents of that area in the 19th century would have known it by.